project-poodle/poodle/design.md

   - 0 means Value is not Array
   - 1 means Value is Array

-- Bit 6, 5, and 4 are primitive bits
+- Bit 6, 5, 4 are primitive bits
   - 000 means Value is not primitive type
   - 001 means Value is VARINT primitive type
   - 010 means Value is VARUINT primitive type
   - 011 means Value is VARCHAR primitive type with no encoding
   - 100 means Value is VARCHAR primitive type with lookup encoding
   - 101 means Value is VARCHAR primitive type with compression encoding
+  - 110 means Value is FIXCHAR primitive type with no encoding
-  - 110, 111 are reserved
+  - 111 is reserved
   - When these bits are set together with Array bit, value is primitive array
+  - For FIXCHAR encoding, a FIXCHAR length is encoded prior to value content

 - Bit 3, 2, 1 are composite bits
   - 000 means Value is not composite type
   - 001 means Value is Value type
   - 010 means Value is Record type
-  - 011 means Value is Key type
+  - 011 is reserved for Key type
-  - 100 means Value is Scheme type
+  - 100 is reserved for Scheme type
-  - 101 means Value is Consensus ID type
+  - 101 is reserved for Consensus ID type
   - 110 and 111 are reserved
   - When these bits are set together with Array bit, value is composite array
+  - When these bits are set together with Array bit, a composite length is encoded prior to the value content

 - Bit 0 is reserved bit
   - This bit is always set to 1